MohammadSulaimanHyder/covid-tracker-app/README.md

 # covid-tracker-app
 Built a springboot covid-tracker app which provides a count of new covid cases from all around the globe which will update data every 24hours.

-Technologies used include springboot,Thymeleaf and bootstrap 4.
+Technologies used include spring MVC, springboot,Thymeleaf, maven and bootstrap 4.

 Getting the live covid data from a git repo https://github.com/koushikkothagal/coronavirus-tracker